Are Michigan Casinos Currently Open?

 A Quick History of Michigan

-Michigan has a deep history, originating in its Native American roots which date back thousands of years.
-Its name comes from the Ojibwe word for “large water”, in reference to the great lakes surrounding the state.
+Michigan has a deep history, originating in its Native American roots, which date back thousands of years.
+Its name comes from the Ojibwe word for “large water,” in reference to the great lakes surrounding the state.

 The area was claimed as a French colony in the 17th century, following the arrival of French explorers and ended in a civil war in 1762.
 Upon France’s defeat, the area briefly came under British rule before being handed over to the United States.

 The state also has an excellent reputation for its natural beauty and outdoor activities.
-Its remarkable lakes, beaches and national forests attract visitors from all over the world, especially during the summer period.
+Its remarkable lakes, beaches, and national forests attract visitors from all over the world, especially during the summer period.

 Michigan has a huge variety of gaming establishments, with everything from small and homely casinos to large, luxurious properties like the famous MGM Grand Detroit.
 Its rich sports tradition, with historic teams like the Detroit Tigers and college favorites like the Wolverines, makes it primed for a successful sports betting industry.

 Michigan Casino FAQ